jiemingyou/sanuli-regex/README.md

 # sanuli-regex
-Solving the Finnish Wordle game using only one Regex pattern
+Solving the Finnish version of the Wordle game using a single Regex match